blog-banner

 Source: Canva

-How does a French drain operate?
+How does a French drain work?

 As we’ve mentioned, a French drain is a straightforward method which operates by way of gravity to divert water away from the house, creating an effortless pathway for water to flow through.
 A French drain is essentially a small ditch which holds a perforated pipe, and water travels through the pipe to be left at a safe distance from your home.